This page describes what data Cloud Composer stores for your environment in Cloud Storage.

 logs/ folder are not subject to

-capacity limits.
-However, to avoid a webserver error, make sure that data the
+To avoid a webserver error, make sure that data the webserver needs to

 bi-directionally by using Cloud Storage FUSE.